pyTooling/pyTooling/doc/DataStructures/Tree.rst

 Path
 ====

-The property :py:attr:`~pyTooling.Tree.Node.Path` returns a tuple describing the path top-down from root node to the current node.
+The property :attr:`~pyTooling.Tree.Node.Path` returns a tuple describing the path top-down from root node to the current node.

 .. code-block:: python